Provably Convergent Actor-Critic for MARL through Risk-aversion: Experiments

 \section{Experiments}

 In this section we conduct numerical experiments to showcase the effectiveness of risk-aversion in normal-form games and MARL.
 We first provide \Cref{alg:MAAC_practical}, a scalable implementation of \Cref{alg:MAAC} that employs policy/Q networks and a replay buffer in \Cref{app:MAAC_practical_implementation}.
 To emphasize how risk-aversion helps training compared to risk-neutral, we compare the risk-averse version of \Cref{alg:MAAC_practical} against its risk-neutral version in our MARL experiments.
+We note that although some of our experiment configurations do not satisfy the RQE monotonicity condition stated in \Cref{thm:monotonicity_condition}, adding a mild level of risk-aversion already contributes to better convergence behaviors empirically, indicating the effectiveness of our risk-averse actor-critic framework even beyond theoretical implications.